 Dr Lottie RoweProgramme Covenor

 I'm Lottie and I'm the Programme Convenor of our BSc Psychology.
-I also teach qualitative research methods on the core module Research Methods and Statistics 2 and I teach seminars on the module Psychological Problem Solving.
 What's most enjoyable about this degree for me is the opportunity to think and talk about psychology and how it relates to real-world concerns and contemporary issues.
 I love the seminar discussions and workshop activities.
 My own interests in Psychology are varied, but my research of late focuses on the prejudice towards Gypsies and Travellers and therapeutic discourse, specifically how depression is constructed in therapy.

 Dr Kaz Brant